 The Nazi German nuclear effort was led by Werner Heisenberg but was ultimately unsuccessful, for a number of reasons.
 Hitler began the effort to split atoms in April of 1939, just after the discovery that nuclear fission was possible.
 A team of scientists working from the “atom cellar” of Haigerloch Castle worked to split atoms from 664 cubes of uranium.

 Ultimately, the Nazi nuclear program was a victim of the bureaucracy of the German government, who split the effort into three competing teams, ostensibly to fuel innovation.
-It was a much larger effort that might have benefitted from having a collective effort.
+It was a much larger effort that might have benefited from having a collective effort.
 Luckily for history, it was a failure.
 They told the German government it would take a three to five year effort to build a weapon, at which point the program was scrapped.
 Some of the scientists were then drafted into the German wehrmacht.

 After the war in Europe ended, the Allies detained 10 of Germany’s top nuclear scientists, but the war in the Pacific still raged on, with Japan seemingly determined to fight to the last man.
 The United States had a plan for that eventuality too, of course, dropping the world’s first strategic atomic weapon on Hiroshima on August 6, 1945.

 By then, the German scientists were still prisoners of the Allies and were being held in England.
 They would be in captivity for a total of six months.
-Hoping to learn a little bit about the Nazi German nuclear bomb development effort, the Allies locked the scientists in a room and told them about the use of the atomic weapon on Hiroshima, then recorded their conversation when they were left alone.
+Hoping to learn a little bit about the Nazi German atomic bomb development effort, the Allies locked the scientists in a room and told them about the use of the atomic bomb on Hiroshima, then recorded their conversation when they were left alone.

 Otto Hahn, the scientist that first made the discovery of nuclear fission, felt personally responsible for the deaths of hundreds of thousands of people.
 The scientists in general were incredulous that such a thing had been achieved.
 Here’s what they had to say: